Zeina Akar: Early life and career

 Zeina Akar was born in Koura.
 She has a bachelor's degree in marketing and management from the Lebanese American University.
 In 1998, she and her husband founded the Social and Cultural Development Association (INMA), a development NGO to provide educational, health and economic services in Kefraya and Lebanon.
-She was the executive director of the research and consultancy firm "Information International", which was founded by she and her husband.
+She was the executive director of the research and consultancy firm "Information International", which she and her husband founded.

 Political career

 Akar was appointed Defense Minister and Deputy Prime Minister in January 2020, one of six women appointed to the twenty member Cabinet in the new government headed by Prime Minister Hassan Diab.
 She is the country's first female defence minister, and the first female defence minister in the Arab world.
 The appointment of the six women to Lebanon's Cabinet was met with "an outpouring amount of comments, memes, and jokes sexualizing and objectifying them".
 However, this was rectified at a later stage where Zeina Akar was complimented for having outstanding managerial and organizational skills.

 Akar has no military or defense background.
 When asked about her appointment, Diab questioned the need to have specialists for the job.
 She has been accused of being affiliated with various political parties, but sources denied this saying she has no partisan background and was chosen by President Michel Aoun.
 The Cabinet as a whole has been called "technocratic".

 At the handover ceremony on 23 January 2020, Akar spoke about the right of the people to protest and pressure the government and the government's responsibility to act in the people's best interests.
 She said her priority was fighting corruption and asked people to watch she would do before judging her.
-Following the explosion in Beirut on 4 August 2020, Hassan Diab's Government resigned on 10 August and Akar will have the function of a caretaker of the Ministries until a replacing Government is constituted.
+Following the explosion in Beirut on 4 August 2020, Hassan Diab's Government resigned on 10 August.
+Akar continued to serve as caretaker Minister of National Defense until the formation of a new government in September 2021.